gaubrey1/celo-ico/README.md

 ## Smart Contract Development
 In this section of this tutorial, we will be developing the smart contract for the ICO and the NFT.
 To build the smart contract we would be using [Hardhat](https://hardhat.org/).
 Hardhat is an Ethereum development environment and framework designed for full-stack development in Solidity.
 In simple words, you can write your smart contract, deploy them, run tests, and debug your code.

-To set up a Hardhat project, Open up a terminal and execute these commands
+To set up a Hardhat project, Open up a terminal and execute these commands:

 ```bash
 mkdir Celo-ICO